Call for abstracts

 Curtin Law School is committed to developing a balanced and engaging conference program.

-Abstracts will be reviewed by members of the Conference Committee and authors will be notified of the outcome of that review by 1st of June 2017.
+Abstracts will be reviewed by members of the Conference Committee and authors will be notified of the outcome of that review.
 If you have any questions, please contact Dr Eileen Webb (Eileen.firstname.lastname@example.org) or Ms Linda Widdup (Linda.email@example.com)